 This would have to be one of the most common issues that crops up when chatting with the women in the NNAM community.
 I wanted to put some ideas and encouragement down in a post for us to refer to and hopefully navigate through this a little easier.

-First up, I guess it depends on the severity of their ‘not getting it’.
-It can range from the odd comment here and there to outright judgement, ridicule and abuse.
-I have heard a lot of stories from you about grandparents feeding kids junk food behind your back, being told your choices are stupid, that you are a bad parent for depriving your children and being undermined at every opportunity.
+The lack of support can range from the odd comment here and there to outright judgement, ridicule and abuse.
+I have heard a lot of stories from you about grandparents feeding kids junk food behind your back, being told your choices are stupid, that you are a bad parent for depriving your children, that choosing to be drug-free is child abuse and your are undermined at every opportunity.

 It’s pretty tough going up against this sort of thing.